 from time to time thereafter, when the licensee first buys, sells or acquires any relevant balancing services of a kind or under a mechanism which is not covered by the prevailing balancing services adjustment data methodology, promptly seek to establish a revised balancing services adjustment data methodology approved by the Authority which covers that kind of balancing services or mechanisms for buying, selling or acquiring them;

-prepare a statement of the prevailing balancing services adjustment data methodology as approved by the Authority; and
+prepare a statement of the prevailing balancing services adjustment data methodology as approved by the Authority (the “balancing services adjustment data methodology statement”); and

 at all times determine and provide (for use under the relevant provisions of the BSC) the costs and volumes of the relevant balancing services in compliance with the prevailing balancing services adjustment data methodology, which are to be taken into account in determining imbalance price(s) under the BSC.

-The licensee shall when any modification should be made to the statement referred to in sub-paragraph 6 (b)(iii) to more closely reflect the intentions of the licensee review the statement prepared pursuant to sub-paragraph 6 (b)(iii) and promptly seek to establish a revised statement approved by the Authority made in accordance with terms of paragraph 8 of this condition.
+The licensee must when any modification should be made to the statement referred to in sub-paragraph 7 (b)(iii) to more closely reflect the intentions of the licensee review the statement prepared pursuant to sub-paragraph 7 (b)(iii) and promptly seek to establish a revised statement approved by the Authority made in accordance with terms of paragraph 8 of this condition.

+Part E: System management action flagging methodology statement

-6A. (a) This paragraph applies to the extent that the BSC provides that the licensee shall be required to identify balancing services which relate to system management.
+6A. (a) This paragraph applies to the extent that the BSC provides that the licensee must be required to identify balancing services which relate to system management.

-(b) Where this paragraph applies, the licensee shall, before 5 November 2009, in writing:
+(b) Where this paragraph applies, the licensee must, before 5 November 2009, in writing:

 (i) establish a system management action flagging methodology approved by the Authority; and

-(ii) prepare a statement of the prevailing system management action flagging methodology as approved by the Authority
+(ii) prepare a statement of the prevailing system management action flagging methodology as approved by the Authority (the “system management action flagging methodology statement”),

-and at all times thereafter use its reasonable endeavours to identify the balancing services which the BSC requires it to identify as relating to system management in accordance with the prevailing system management action flagging methodology and provide records (for use under the relevant provisions of the BSC) of those balancing services which the BSC requires shall be taken into account in determining imbalance price(s).
+and at all times thereafter use its reasonable endeavours to identify the balancing services which the BSC requires it to identify as relating to system management in accordance with the prevailing system management action flagging methodology and provide records (for use under the relevant provisions of the BSC) of those balancing services which the BSC requires must be taken into account in determining imbalance price(s).

-(c) The licensee shall, if so directed by the Authority or when it considers that any modification should be made to the statement referred to in sub-paragraph 6A(b)(ii) more accurately to identify the balancing services which relate to system management, review the statement prepared pursuant to sub-paragraph 6A(b)(ii) and promptly seek to establish a revised statement approved by the Authority, such revisions to be made in accordance with the terms of paragraph 8 of this condition.
+(c) The licensee must, if so directed by the Authority or when it considers that any modification should be made to the statement referred to in sub-paragraph 6A(b)(ii) more accurately to identify the balancing services which relate to system management, review the statement prepared pursuant to sub-paragraph 6A(b)(ii) and promptly seek to establish a revised statement approved by the Authority, such revisions to be made in accordance with the terms of paragraph 8 of this condition.

+Part F: Applicable balancing services volume data methodology statement

 This paragraph applies where the BSC provides that any applicable balancing services volume data is to be determined (in whole or in part) by reference to the volumes of energy associated with the provision of applicable balancing services.

-Where this paragraph applies the licensee shall:
+Where this paragraph applies the licensee must:

 before the date this paragraph comes into effect, establish an applicable balancing services volume data methodology approved by the Authority;